-> #1 in Sleep Product Research

 memory foam density heat hot chart

-Temperature Sensitivity
+Conforming / Temperature Sensitivity

-memory foam density temperature sensitivity
+memory foam temperature sensitivity

 Ease of Movement

-While this can provide benefits in supportiveness and pain relief, it also can result in the mattress being somewhat difficult to move on and get up off.
-Less dense memory foam tends to have more conventional characteristics and is easier to move on as a result.
+While this can provide good support and pain relief, it also can result in the mattress being at least somewhat difficult to move on and get up off.
+Consequently, people who are physically weak, such as the elderly or the sick and disabled, may want to avoid higher-density foam.

 density ease of movement comparison

 The more dense the memory foam is, the more it will weigh.
-All memory foam mattresses, however, regardless of density, are heavy enough to make moving them, transporting them, and changing their linens at least fairly difficult, especially for one person.
+Virtually all memory foam mattresses, however, regardless of density, are heavy enough to make moving them, transporting them, and changing their linens at least fairly difficult, especially for one person.
 High-density foam beds are especially difficult in this way.

 density weight comparison